 Sometimes just having a regular income is enough.

 If you are okay with that and made that plan anyway, then go this route.
 Sometimes something like payday alternative loans, or, PALs, are sometimes an option as well.

 These go through credit unions and generally have the advantages of lower interest rates and longer terms to pay the loan back.

 Another option is to use a credit card.
-You may want to put it on an existing credit card that you already have, or apply for a new card with low interest but enough of a limit that will pay off the bill.
+You may want to put it on the best credit card that you already have, or apply for a new card with low interest but enough of a limit that will pay off the bill.

 This will give you a longer time to repay, but you will also have to cover the interest on that bill as well.
 Sometimes mechanics will offer their own credit card to help.

 Another common way of getting car repair loans is getting a bad credit loan on the title of your car.
 This is not unlike getting a second mortgage on a home.

 That is a secured form of lending where you put your car title up as collateral for the loan.

 This is not a good idea unless you are flush with cash in the near future and can pay off the loan.
 You will give your title to the lender until the loan is paid.